freebirdjs/freebird-websocket/client.md

 **Arguments:**

 1. `addr` (*String*): host address
-2. `option` (*Object*): An object to set up the websocket client side.
-Please refer to [ws.md](https://github.com/websockets/ws/blob/master/doc/ws.md#new-wswebsocketaddress-protocols-options) to see more detail.
+2. `option` (*Object*): An object to set up the websocket client.
+Please refer to [ws.md](https://github.com/websockets/ws/blob/master/doc/ws.md#new-wswebsocketaddress-protocols-options) to see more detail about options.
 3. `authData` (*Object*): Authenticate data.
 It can contain any information you would like to authenticate.

 **Returns**